NS saturated and $\Delta_1$-definable: Peliminaries

-We can force sequences of countable sets of ordinals witnessing $(\dagger)$ and $(\ddagger)$ in a uniform way using the Set Mapping Reflection Principle ($\MRP$) introduced by J. Moore.
-For the definition of the $\MRP$ we need the following local version of stationarity: \begin{Definition} Let $\theta$ be a regular cardinal, $X$ be an uncountable set, let $M \prec H_{\theta}$ be a countable elementary submodel which contains $[X]^{\omega}$.
+Both partial orders $\forceP_{\beta \gamma \delta}$ and $\forceP_{r}$ which force $(\dagger)$ and $(\ddagger)$ respectively are actually instances of a general class of notions of forcing which were investigated first by J. Moore's in his work on the Set Mapping Reflection Principle ($\MRP$) (see \cite{Moore}).
+We shall see later that these forcings never kill Suslin trees.
+For that reason we have to introduce a couple of notions from \cite{Moore}.
+We need first the following local version of stationarity: \begin{Definition} Let $\theta$ be a regular cardinal, $X$ be an uncountable set, let $M \prec H_{\theta}$ be a countable elementary submodel which contains $[X]^{\omega}$ as an element.
 Then $S \subset [X]^{\omega}$ is $M$-stationary if for every club subset $C$ of $[X]^{\omega}$, $C \in M$ it holds that \end{Definition}

 \begin{Definition} Let $X$ be an uncountable set, $N \in [X]^{\omega}$ and $x \subset N$ finite.
 Then the Ellentuck topology on the set $[X]^{\omega}$ is generated by base sets of the form From now on whenever we say open we mean open with respect to the Ellentuck topology. \end{Definition}